What You Need to Know

 - Maps: The maps in the TPWD Public Hunting Lands Map Booklet and on TPWD’s website are the only maps of public hunting lands that TPWD provides and indicates hunting areas and designated roads open to permit holders.
 Study the maps closely to avoid trespassing on private property or private roads when accessing, using or leaving public hunting lands.
 Caution, maps purchased from other sources (U.S. Forest Service, COE, etc.) may include private roads that are not accessible by permit holders.
 Maps in the TPWD Map Booklet can also be found on the TPWD website on the Public Hunting webpages.
 Many of TPWD's public hunting maps have aerial formats and GPS coordinates.
-These enhanced maps can be found on the interactive TPWD Map of Public Hunting Areas in Texas web application and by using the search tool on the Search for an Area or Legal Game webpage.
+These enhanced maps can be found on the interactive TPWD Map of Public Hunting Areas in Texas web APP and by using the search tool on the Search for an Area or Legal Game webpage.
+Additional maps can also be downloaded to your smartphone using the new TPWD “My Texas Hunt Harvest” mobile application.

 - Litter: Please pick up all trash including shotgun hulls and boxes.